 There is no prohibition on the bidder purchasing shares of the target company in advance of an offer (assuming the bidder is not in possession of material non-public information, which would prohibit such purchases).
 However, from the time of public announcement of a tender offer or exchange offer until the offer expires, the bidder is prohibited from directly or indirectly purchasing shares, or making arrangements to purchase shares, outside of the offer.
+In addition, if a potential bidder has taken a substantial step or steps to commence a tender offer, then any person in possession of material non-public information about the tender offer is prohibited from trading in the target company's stock.

 Although permitted, stakebuilding may limit the ability of the bidder to implement a business combination under state law because of the applicability of state anti-takeover statutes, as discussed in the response to question 1.1.
-Generally, in "friendly" non-contested takeover transactions, the board of directors of the target company, by resolution, waives application of state anti-takeover laws.
+Generally, in "friendly" noncontested takeover transactions, the board of directors of the target company, by resolution, waives application of state anti-takeover laws.
 However, if the target company is subject to a control share acquisition statute or a business combination statute and the bidder's initial acquisition of shares was not approved in advance by the target company board, as discussed in the response to question 1.1, the bidder will be restricted in its ability to vote its target company shares or to effect a business combination transaction for a period of time.